RahulRJB/Obsidian-RJB/My Vault/Notes/RCNN.md

 # Content:

 - [[CNN]] goal: Predict output in an image.
-- Object detection models: Predict output in an image along with bounding boxes.
+- Object detection models: Predict output in an image + bounding boxes.
-- ### Process:
+- #### Process:
 	- The CNN bit used ![[Attachments/Pasted image 20240904135328.png]]
-	- For object detection task we have to modify it a little bit. firstly all of the things we do after

-fully connected layer is going to get
+	- For object detection task we have to modify it a little bit.
+After fully connected layer, we create 2 branches, one for CNN classification, and other, another fully connected layer to Output our bounding box coordinates.
+We already know what are the correct bounding boxes during training, use [[Notes/L2 loss (MSE loss)]]for the loss function.
+Lastly we use weighted sum to compute our final loss.![[Attachments/Pasted image 20240904135559.png]]

-separated as a branch and what's the

-other Branch it's another fully

-connected layer to Output our bounding

-box coordinates

-and again we already know what are the

-correct bounding boxes during training

-and we use L2 loss for this allowance

-function

-last but not least we can use weighted

-sum to compute our final loss![[Attachments/Pasted image 20240904135559.png]]

-one major disadvantage it only can

-detect one object in the picture because

-we just output one single bounding box
+- 1 major disadvantage, it only can detect one object in the picture because we just output one single bounding box coordinates.
+Can't use this architecture in scenarios when multiple objects exist in our input.

-coordinates

-so we actually can't use this

-architecture in scenarios when multiple

-cars exist in our input